 A National Highway Traffic Safety Administration (NHTSA) study reveals that motorcyclists made up 14 percent of all traffic-related fatalities in the state.
 That number is surprisingly disproportionate considering how few motorcyclists there are in Georgia compared to other motorists.

-Atlanta Personal Injury Law Group: Your Top Choice for an Atlanta Motorcycle Accident Attorney
+Why Atlanta Personal Injury Law Group Should Be Your Top Choice for an Atlanta Motorcycle Accident Attorney

 If a negligent motor vehicle driver injured you while on your motorcycle, we understand what you are going through.
-Our founding partner, attorney Jennifer Gore-Cuthbert was the victim of a serious car accident.
-After fighting with the other party's insurance company, she knows full well how hard it can be for accident victims to receive fair compensation.
+Our founding partner, attorney Jennifer Gore-Cuthbert, was the victim of a serious car accident.
+After fighting with the other party's insurance company, she knows how hard it can be for accident victims to receive fair compensation.

-Jennifer founded Atlanta Personal Injury Law Group to help victims just like you seek justice.
+Jennifer founded Atlanta Personal Injury Law Group to help victims just like you seek justice and recover the compensation you need.
 Our legal team can fight for your rights by using our years of experience and deep understanding of Georgia laws.
-We'll make sure you never face unsympathetic insurance companies while recovering from your accident.
+We'll make sure you never have to face unsympathetic insurance companies while recovering from your accident.
 Let us help you plan your next legal steps in your motorcycle accident claim.

-Do I Need a Lawyer for a Motorcycle Accident?
+Do I Need a Lawyer for an Atlanta Motorcycle Accident?

-There is, unfortunately, a bias against motorcycle riders by many other drivers.
-They feel a motorcycle rider is assuming the risk by driving in a way that limits their protection from potential injury.
+There is, unfortunately, a bias against motorcycle riders by many other drivers and insurance companies.
+They feel a motorcycle rider is assuming the risk by driving with limited protection from potential injury.

 Insurance companies are like any other business.
 They exist to make money and turn a profit.
 They will fight in most circumstances to avoid paying a claim.
 They may try to shift the blame to you as the motorcycle rider for the accident.
 They will use the bias against motorcyclists as a tactic to deny or significantly reduce paying you what you deserve.
 A seasoned Atlanta motorcycle accident lawyer can see through these tactics and fight for fair compensation.

-How Can an Atlanta Motorcycle Accident Lawyer Help Me?
+How Can an Atlanta Motorcycle Accident Attorney Help Me?

 We Can Investigate Your Case

-A lawyer can conduct a thorough investigation of your case.
+A skilled motorcycle lawyer can conduct a thorough investigation of your case.

 This investigation may include: